hamzabouissi/fissaa/README.md

 ## Update

-updating your deployed application is the same way as deploying it, you just the same command
+updating your deployed application is the same way as deploying it, you just run the same command and it will update your code

 ```bash
 fissaa infrastructure yourdomain.com deploy
 ```

-/image

-and it will update your code

 # Monitoring